 4. How much is your monthly budget?

-Your budget will dictate the type of virtual bookkeeping service that you’re going to get.
-Knowing your budget ahead will narrow your options and save you time with consultation calls and inquiries with a virtual assistant or virtual bookkeeping providers.
+Your budget will dictate the type of virtual bookkeeping service you get.
+Knowing your budget ahead of time will narrow your options and save you time with consultation calls and inquiries with a virtual assistant or virtual bookkeeping providers.

-Reputation is essential, and an efficient virtual bookkeeping service will surely get favorable online reviews.
-If you hire a virtual bookkeeper from a job marketplace, you have to make sure that you’re using an established and reputed marketplace or jobs portal.
+Reputation is essential; an efficient virtual bookkeeping service will surely get favorable online reviews.
+If you hire a virtual bookkeeper from a job marketplace, you must ensure you’re using an established and reputed marketplace or jobs portal.

 2. Consider how they present themselves